cs4241-18a/a1-gettingstarted/README.md

 Naming and URL Scheme
 ---

-You must use a consistent naming scheme for all projects in this course.
-If we can't find it, we can't grade it.

 By default Heroku assigns your application a random name.
 To change it, follow [this guide](https://devcenter.heroku.com/articles/renaming-apps).

-The name scheme should be `a1-yourGitHubUsername`.
-The `a1` will need to be updated to `a2`, `a3`, and so on in future projects.

 Resources
 ---